wulffern/aic2022/lectures/l02_esd.md

 ---
 ## Human body model (HBM)

-Models a person touching a device with a finger
+- Models a person touching a device with a finger

-**Long** duration (around 100 ns)
+- **Long** duration (around 100 ns)

-Acts like a current source into a pin
+- Acts like a current source into a pin

-Can usually be handled in the I/O ring
+- Can usually be handled in the I/O ring

-4 kV HBM ESD $$\Rightarrow$$ 2.67 A peak current
+- 4 kV HBM ESD is 2.67 A peak current

 ![right fit](../media/esd_hbm_finger.pdf)